watsutaz/terra/README.md

 # Testing
 On a browser access the public ip via http
+Expected output is "Hello World" displayed on the browser

 # Notes
 It may take several minutes after the EC2 instance to up to get the "Hello World" message on be browser You could ssh to the EC2 instance and check /tmp/install.out on the state of the install Port 22 is open on the Security to allow for troubleshootin besides port 80.
 The code will build the the environment in ap-southeast-2